banter

 banter の語源・成り立ち Etymology

-Banter appeared in English in the late 17th century.
-Its exact origin is unknown, but it is thought to have spread from informal London street speech.
-It first meant to speak in a mocking or teasing way, and later also developed the noun sense of light joking talk.
+Banter appeared in English in the late 1600s.
+Its exact origin is uncertain, but it seems to have come from informal London speech.
+It was first used as a verb meaning "to joke with" or "to tease lightly," and later also became a noun.
+That unclear, playful origin fits the word's casual and social tone.

 この単語を英単語クイズで覚えよう